liferay/liferay-docs/develop/tutorials/articles/23-wysiwyg-editors/03-editor-configurations/modifying-an-editors-configuration.markdown

 is installed and activated in your Portal's service registry, your new editor configuration is available for use.

-Liferay supports several different types of WYSIWYG editors, which include (among others):
+@product@ supports several different types of WYSIWYG editors, which include (among others):

 - [AlloyEditor](http://alloyeditor.com/api/)